andrewkshim/react-animatronics/README.md

 // The order of the phases gets determined by their position in the sequence. const animationSequence = [ phase1, phase2 ];

-// Bringing in the code from the previous example to put it all together. const createAnimationSequences = () => {
+// This animationSequence is what you need to return in createAnimationSequences. const createAnimationSequences = () => {
   return animationSequence;
 };